shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Violent Dismissal

 You figure out how to exploit the volatile nature of your Formed spells.
 You may spend 1 AP to choose one of your Formed spells and make it explode.
 All creatures in a radius equal to your Cast Range and with line of sight of the Formed spell must make a Agility save.
-Success: they take true damage equal to the Formed spell’s MP cost divided by 2, rounded down.
+Success: they take true damage equal to the Formed spell’s MP cost divided by 2.
 Failure: they take true damage equal to the Formed spell’s MP cost and the Formed spell procs your Formed Spell Proc feature on them.

 The Formed spell is destroyed immediately when it explodes.